danwhitston/parse_log/README.md

 - [ ] Add a help flag to the command line with usage instructions
 - [x] Ensure CRLF and LF both work for input file format
 - [ ] Build code to generate arbitrarily large logfiles for load testing purposes, and ensure the script performs well under load
-- [ ] Parse all valid path possibilities correctly, i.e. paths with space characters or other special characters
-- [ ] Validate URL paths to the official standard
+- [x] Validate URL paths
-- [ ] Validate IPv4 addresses to the official standard
+- [x] Validate IPv4 addresses to the official standard
 - [ ] Add parsing of correctly formed IPv6 addresses
-- [ ] Fail gracefully during parsing, and exclude unparseable data from summaries
+- [x] Fail gracefully during parsing, and exclude unparseable data from summaries
 - [ ] Report on parsing failures
 - [ ] Add a strict-mode flag that fails if unparseable or invalid data is encountered
 - [ ] Confirm Windows command line compatibility

 ## Version

-This is version 1.0.2.
+This is version 1.1.0.
 Version tracking follows [SemVer](https://semver.org/), and each release is tagged on the repository.
 There is no CHANGELOG at present.

 ## License